The next thing after learning Application Lifecycle, the view lifecycle holds an important position in every iOS developer’s life.

 UIView - UIViewController Relationship

-viewDidDisappear(_:): This is called when the view is disappeared from the screen.
-The view is removed from view hierarchy at the moment.
+- viewDidDisappear(_:): This is called when the view is disappeared from the screen.
+The view is removed from the view hierarchy at the moment.

 UIViewController - UIViewController Relationship

 Parent and child view controller relationships are common.
-It’s important to understand the lifecycle of both view controllers in order to call the necessary method in a certain point.
-If we forget to call one method, we might lead some memory problems inside the app.
-Now, we came to the last point - the relationship between view and its subviews and lifecycle methods.
+It’s important to understand the lifecycle of both view controllers in order to call the necessary method at a certain point.
+If we forget to call one method, it might lead to some memory problems inside the app.
+Now, we came to the last point - the relationship between the view and its subviews and lifecycle methods.

 View - View (Subviews) Relationship

-removeFromSuperview method.
+The only importing thing to know here is the removeFromSuperview method.
 We can call this if we want to remove the view from its parent.
 Calling this method removes all constraints in the view and in its subtrees.
-We shouldn’t call this method inside the view’s
+We shouldn’t call this method inside the view’s draw(_:) method.

 Only knowing one of the application, view controller, view lifecycles is not enough to understand the whole picture and develop a great overview of iOS applications.
 Grasping the use of lifecycle methods is important to take appropriate actions in certain places especially working with custom implementations of UIKit classes.
 Now we know the lifecycles, we can truly understand what is going on behind the scenes in the system and intervene when necessary.